 The Otto Group takes responsibility beyond its business activity for its social environment.
 In Germany, the Group supports young talent and first-time professionals with social projects.
 Internationally, it is active against child labour in India, for example.
 The foundations created by Prof Dr Michael Otto promote fair trade and the responsible handling of natural resources.

-The Environmental Foundation Michael Otto has paved the way for future-oriented solutions in the areas of environmental protection and nature conservation.
+For almost 25 years the Environmental Foundation Michael Otto has paved the way for future-oriented solutions in the areas of environmental protection and nature conservation.
 Its goal is to preserve a liveable environment for future generations.
 To achieve this, it invests in education and research for environmentally friendly action and supports projects for the preservation of rivers, lakes, meadows and wetlands.
-In addition, the Foundation engages in dialogue and exchange with non-profit organisations, government, science and industry.
+The Foundation engages in dialogue and exchange with non-profit organisations, government, science and industry.
 Among others, it promotes the project F.R.A.N.Z. (the German acronym ‘Für Ressourcen, Agrarwirtschaft & Naturschutz mit Zukunft’ – in English, Promoting Resources, Farming and Nature Conservation with a Future) for greater biodiversity in farming.
 In addition, the Foundation was a key co-founder of the platform Foundations 20, an association of over 30 international foundations devoted to greater climate protection and a global energy revolution.

 Together with the Salut Salon ensemble, the Otto Group has created an unusual music project for children and young people in Hamburg.
 It teaches them about classical music in a playful way and motivates them to make music in choirs and orchestras.
 Young musicians can join a district choir for free, for example, or learn instruments.
 In addition, The Young ClassX offers numerous music workshops and transports children to concerts in the ‘MusikMobil’.
 The project is supported by the Elbphilharmonie and the Federal State of Hamburg Ministry of Education and Vocational Training, amongst others.